Hot & Spicy Candied Bacon

 Preheat your oven to 400 degrees.
 Double line a sheet pan with foil.
 Put a rack in the pan and set it aside.

-Hot & Spicy Candied Bacon: Make the glaze
+Make the peach glaze

 Grab your jam.
 I used peach jam, but you could theoretically use any kind of jam you like.
 Marmalade might be really good.